baa151/project-2/README.md

 Our fitted equn is y =  -0.32597233102974327 taui +  0.21775488574842705 taur

-I didn’t get a linear line and $\tau_I$ shows that it affects the model more.
-And that also matched what I found from the local sensitivity analysis.
+I didn’t get a linear line but maybe using a linear model with interaction would give a better foundingd.
+The fitted equation showed that $\tau_I$ affects the model more. which also matched what I found from the local sensitivity analysis.

 From the results I provided, $\tau_I$ has a greater impact on the model, for some reasons :
 - Infection time directly influences the duration of active virus transmission.